Aliases for SV2C Gene

 GeneCards Summary for SV2C Gene

 SV2C (Synaptic Vesicle Glycoprotein 2C) is a Protein Coding gene.
 Diseases associated with SV2C include Foodborne Botulism and Alcohol-Related Birth Defect.
-Among its related pathways are Uptake and actions of bacterial toxins and Toxicity of botulinum toxin type D (BoNT/D).
+Among its related pathways are Toxicity of botulinum toxin type F (BoNT/F) and Uptake and actions of bacterial toxins.
 Gene Ontology (GO) annotations related to this gene include transporter activity and transmembrane transporter activity.
 An important paralog of this gene is SV2A.

 UniProtKB/Swiss-Prot Summary for SV2C Gene